 The program accomplishes these goals through a variety of community events.
 Most prominent thus far have been the regular art shows that include public openings.
 Local and national artists have contributed to the shows, as have VTCSOM medical students and faculty.
 As of spring 2019, 22 different shows have been unveiled in the halls of the medical school.
 The artwork not only enhances the medical school’s physical space, it also imparts the humanistic side of medicine on students and those who work in the building.

-Most recently, VTCSOM collaborated with Visit Virginia’s Blue Ridge to highlight the various ways that artists interpret the beauty found in Roanoke and surrounding areas.
+VTCSOM collaborated with Visit Virginia’s Blue Ridge to highlight the various ways that artists interpret the beauty found in Roanoke and surrounding areas.
 With this show, the school was able to demonstrate the impact our surroundings have on recruiting students, faculty and physicians to our region.
-In the fall, we will feature three collections from local artist Jane Lilian Vance.
-Ms. Vance’s work will focus on how medicine, humanity, spirituality, and the physical world all twist through time together.
-See Appendix I for additional relevant exhibit titles and descriptions.

 In addition to the regular art shows, VTCSOM holds a semi-annual Mini Med Schools.
 Some of the topics studied have been the relationship between art and research science, artists and anatomy, and the beauty of a scar.
-We are currently planning a session with the Taubman Museum that will focus on the importance of keen observation skills as related to art and medical diagnosis.
+The 2019 mini medical school was presented in partnership with the Taubman Museum and focused on the importance of keen observation skills as related to art and medical diagnosis.
 The practice of visual thinking strategies (VTS) involves focusing discussion on the elements of an artwork - like perspective, color, experience, and perception – in order to help the viewer communicate what they see to their peer group.
 Recent literature has shown the valuable inclusion of VTS in medical education, and partnerships like that between VTC and the Taubman have proven beneficial to both institutions.